Hypercubers/hypercubing.xyz/docs/wiki/software-mpu.md

 ### Making your own puzzles

-If you somehow figure out the notation above, you can try using it to define your own twisty puzzles.
-There is also a general formula for 4D duoprism puzzles, made by Luna.
+If you figure out the notation, you can try adding your own puzzles.
+You define the symmetry group, rotational axes, cutting planes, possible twists and puzzle boundary.

+There is also a general formula for 4D duoprism puzzles, made by Luna:
 ``` title="{p}x{q}"
 Puzzle {p}x{q}
 Dim 4